-Students interested in an accounting career can start by earning a bachelor's degree and, if they desire, moving on to a master's degree and post-master's certificate program in accounting.
-Many programs allow them to gain experience through internships.
+Students interested in an accounting career can earn a four-year Bachelor of Science in Accounting and, if they desire, move on to a Master of Accounting and Post-Master's Certificate in Accounting.
+Many programs allow students to gain experience through internships.
 Students with the proper number of semester hours completed, as required by the state they will be working in, can apply for state licensure as a CPA.

 Bachelor of Science in Accounting

-Bachelor's degree programs in accounting combine coursework in accounting, business and information technology (IT).
-Accounting courses include accounting practices, and auditing and taxation; business courses include marketing and business management.
+Bachelor's degree programs in accounting combine coursework in accounting, business, and information technology (IT).
+Accounting courses include accounting practices and auditing and taxation; business courses include marketing and business management.
 IT courses teach students about accounting information systems, including accounting and taxation software programs and accounting databases.
-A bachelor's degree program in accounting might culminate in a final project or an internship experience.
-There are no education prerequisites for entry other than a high school diploma or GED.

 - Financial accounting

 A Master of Accounting program often gives students the opportunity to choose an area of specialization, such as auditing, information systems management, or forensic accounting.
 The curriculum includes courses in financial accounting and accounting information systems; a course that prepares students to take the CPA examination is also part of the program.
 Accounting students learn about current issues facing national and global financial markets; they also study managerial decision-making in corporate finance.
 Other topics might include taxation, cost accounting, and financial reporting.
 Students can also choose to purse a master's degree in business administration with a concentration in accounting.

 Coursework varies from school to school and depends on the area of specialization.
 Accounting students learn to apply accounting principles to current accounting issues and utilize information technology to manage accounting systems.
 Common courses include:

 - Cost accounting

 Post-Master's Certificate in Accounting